KsWare/PostBuildProjectTemplate/README.md

 FunFact: You could use this template to create a pre build project too ;-)

-## Install the a template
+## Install the template

 ### Methode A

-- Clone this repository
+- Clone this repository locally
 - build the solution
-  the post-build will install the template
+  the post-build will install the template as `PostBuild Project (KsWare)`

 ### Methode B